 It is a huge decision and not usually taken lightly.
 However, the fear and anxiety caused by the unexpected pregnancy is often overwhelming.

 All women know the mood swings each month caused by hormonal changes.
 After abortion the hormonal imbalance can be strong.
-The guilt, the relief which causes more guilt is debilitating.
+The guilt and the relief which causes more guilt is debilitating.
 Many are totally bereft, and feel judged by society so keep quiet about it.